unixpickle/fast-glove/README.md

 # fast-glove

-This is meant to be a super duper optimized implementation of GloVe word embeddings.
+This is a clean & fast implementation of [GloVe](https://nlp.stanford.edu/projects/glove/).
+It can be used to generate word embeddings from arbitrary corpora.

 # Usage

 First, install Go, a C compiler, and `make`.
-Then compile the code by running this command in the root repository directory:
+Then compile the code by running this command in the root of the repository:

 ```
 $ make
 ```

-Next, create a single file with every document separated by a NUL byte.
-The tool `./build/csv_to_docs` converts a CSV file to this NUL-separated format, assuming that the documents are stored in the last comma-separated column.
+Next, create a single file containing the entire corpus.
 Let's call this file `/path/to/corpus`.
+In this file, each document should be separated by a NUL byte.
+The tool `./build/csv_to_docs` converts a CSV file to this NUL-separated format, assuming that each document is stored in the last column.

 Next, generate a word list.
 You can do this using the `./build/word_dump` tool like so: